aws/aws-parallelcluster/docs/configuration.rst

 pre_install_args
 """"""""""""""""
-Quoted list of arguments to be passed to preinstall script
+Quoted list of arguments to be passed to preinstall script.

 Defaults to NONE. ::